-Today we explore Haa valley and go for a walk.
-With past Snowman groups we walked through Lechuna village and down to the Haa Chhu (river).
-After crossing a wooden bridge we walked up through forest up to Jamte Gompa.
-After visiting this old monastery we descend to Chumpa bridge and to Chuma village.
+We spend two nights in Haa valley and have a day walk today to help acclimatisation to high altitude.
+There are several options for day walks in Haa valley.
+One of the most popular is the walk through the lower village of Lechuna.
+We continue down to the Haa Chhu (river) before crossing a wooden bridge.
+From here we walk up through forest up to the Jamte Gompa.
+After visiting the 300 year old monastery we descend to Chumpa bridge and to Chuma village.